Ryan Barbeau |

 The Grizzlies enter the 2011 campaign looking to replace departed all-American and NBA draft pick Keith Benson while Western looks to fill the gap that Andy Wedemire leaves.
 Wedemire graduated this year, but recently signed a pro contract with the Glasgow Rocks in Scotland.
 The match-up featured a returning mid-major freshman all-American in Oakland’s Travis Bader.
 It is also the first action Mustangs recruits Aaron Shadrach and Jermaine Bernard saw on the hardwood as part of the purple and white.

 Right off the tip-off the action was fast tempo with many turnovers though, as both teams worked out the kinks.
 Western took the early lead 6-5, but Oakland quickly jumped to15-6 thanks to three consecutive three-pointers, two of which came courtesy of Dante Williams.
 Despite the deficit, the speed remained quick and the Mustangs got plenty of looks close to the basket.
-The Mustangs chipped away at the lead in the first half courtesy of Ryan Barbeau
+The Mustangs chipped away at the lead in the first half courtesy of Ryan Barbeau.

 Midway through the first half, Oakland built up their lead to a nine-point advantage.
 Drew Valentine led the Grizzlies in first-half minutes while Brad Campbell rotated everyone so the freshman and sophomores could gain valuable minutes.
 Mustang Drew Berardi nailed a three from the corner to spurt a run for Western cutting the Oakland’s lead down to five.
 The young Western squad seemed at times, in the opening frame, to frustrate the Summit League champions.